| Title: | Modern Text Mining Framework for R |

 "mean_logratio"

-The logarithmic ratio is calculated as log(smooth + tcm[x,y]) - log(tcm[y,y])
+The logarithmic ratio is calculated as log(smooth + tcm[x,y]) - log(tcm[y,y]),

 where x and y are term index pairs from a "preceding" term index combination.

-should represent the boolean term co-occurrence (internally the actual counts are used)
+The tcm should represent the boolean term co-occurrence (internally the actual counts are used)

 in the original documents and, therefore, is an intrinsic metric in the standard use case.